human-conditions/yodrew.github.io-original/_posts/2022-08-17-individualism.md

 ~~

-For more details about this, see my [notes toward an individualist ditributed hyperstate](/other-writings/individualism)
+For more details about this, see my new [notes toward an individualist form of government](/other-writings/individualism), the _individualist distributed hyperstate_.